Overseas learning experiences:

 International delegation programs

-The Department can facilitate short term programs to give international delegations an insight into the Victorian education system
+We can facilitate short term programs to give international delegations an insight into the Victorian education system

 and provide the opportunity for the exchange of ideas between the delegates and hosts.